-The actuarial assumptions used in valuation were based on the results of the most recent actuarial experience study in 2018 and 2020.
+The actuarial assumptions used in valuation were based on the results of the actuarial experience studies covering 2014-2018 and dated 2020.

 The long-term expected rate of return on pension plan investments was determined using a model method in which the best-estimate ranges of expected future real rates of return (expected returns, net of investment and administrative expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: